 In school, I remember learning about the Spanish-American War.
 One of the reasons cited for the US going to war against Spain was the alleged sinking of the USS Maine by the Spaniards.
-What actually happened to the Maine is unclear (many assume it was accident that caused it to sink), but what is clear is the part the Media played in the war.
+What actually happened to the Maine is unclear (many assume it was an accident that caused it to sink), but what is clear is the part the Media played in the war.
 Newspapers at the time wrote inflammatory articles about this, blaming the Spaniards.
 They whipped up Americans into a fury, frothing at the mouth in anger wanting to seek retribution.

 Yellow journalism is alive and well today in a much more sophisticated form.

 The goal of those who profit from the news is to make as much money as possible, period.
-This has been and will continue to be standard operating procedure for every and all distributor of news.
+This has been and will continue to be the standard operating procedure for every and all distributor of news.

 Case and point, fast forward to the Vietnam War.
-Walter Cronkite, America’s most trusted newsman at the time, almost single handedly turned American opinion against the war.
+Walter Cronkite, America’s most trusted newsman at the time, almost single-handedly turned American opinion against the war.
 During the Tet Offensive in 1968, North Vietnam launched a surprise offensive throughout South Vietnam.
 Although they made gains they were quickly defeated by US forces and forced to withdraw into Cambodia, Laos and North Vietnam.
 Overall, it was a tactical (if not strategic) defeat for the NVA.

 While reporting on this during the evening news (the place most Americans got their news from at the time), Cronkite said, “What the hell’s going on here?
 I thought we were winning this war?”
-Shortly thereafter, in a news commentary he referred to the war as a quagmire and unwinnable.
+Shortly thereafter, in a news commentary, he referred to the war as a quagmire and unwinnable.
 Despite this being what would be referred to today as an, “opinion piece”, it had a profound effect on the nation.
 Americans all over were swayed to agree with Cronkite’s opinion.
 After all, he’s Walter Cronkite!
-As an anchorman he is sworn to tell the truth and only cares about broadcasting the truth!
+As an anchorman, he is sworn to tell the truth and only cares about broadcasting the truth!

 A dejected President Johnson, realizing the almost absolute power that media had over the American public, said, “If I’ve lost Cronkite, I’ve lost Middle America”.
 No real attempts were made to defeat the NVA after Tet, Johnson resigned, and Nixon began troop withdrawals.

-We could assume the Cronkite was being altruistic, sharing his feelings about the war.
+We could assume that Cronkite was being altruistic, sharing his feelings about the war.
 The reality is that, as a CBS news anchor, he was competing with ABC and NBC for ratings.
-Ratings equals dollars, more people tune in, more commercial time is sold for higher prices.
+Ratings equal dollars, more people tune in, and more commercial time is sold for higher prices.
 That’s the essence of media.
 Pulitzer knew it, Hearst knew it.
 It was standard practice then and remains that way until this day.
 Cronkite’s statements cemented his reputation as America’s most influential newsman and, more importantly, ensured lots of revenue for CBS.

 My Mom was a big “Today Show” fan.
 I remember as a kid watching an NBC Commercial that aired during a break in the show.
 It said, “NBC News, America’s most watched news network”.